Vanguard Short-Term Bond ETF (NYSEARCA:BSV) Shares Sold by EP Wealth Advisors LLC

-EP Wealth Advisors LLC cut its position in Vanguard Short-Term Bond ETF (NYSEARCA:BSV) by 88.0% during the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 2,513 shares of the company’s stock after selling 18,429 shares during the quarter.
-EP Wealth Advisors LLC’s holdings in Vanguard Short-Term Bond ETF were worth $1,507,000 at the end of the most recent quarter.
+EP Wealth Advisors LLC trimmed its position in shares of Vanguard Short-Term Bond ETF (NYSEARCA:BSV – Get Rating) by 12.2% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 18,391 shares of the company’s stock after selling 2,551 shares during the period.
+EP Wealth Advisors LLC’s holdings in Vanguard Short-Term Bond ETF were worth $1,507,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently bought and sold shares of BSV.
-Capital Advisors Inc. OK increased its stake in shares of Vanguard Short-Term Bond ETF by 2.4% during the third quarter.
-Capital Advisors Inc. OK now owns 5,311 shares of the company’s stock valued at $435,000 after acquiring an additional 126 shares during the period.
-Whittier Trust Co. of Nevada Inc. boosted its stake in Vanguard Short-Term Bond ETF by 0.3% during the third quarter.
-Whittier Trust Co. of Nevada Inc. now owns 48,496 shares of the company’s stock valued at $3,973,000 after buying an additional 141 shares in the last quarter.
-Smith & Howard Wealth Management LLC boosted its stake in Vanguard Short-Term Bond ETF by 1.3% during the third quarter.
-Smith & Howard Wealth Management LLC now owns 11,652 shares of the company’s stock valued at $955,000 after buying an additional 144 shares in the last quarter.
-Klingman & Associates LLC grew its holdings in Vanguard Short-Term Bond ETF by 3.0% during the third quarter.
-Klingman & Associates LLC now owns 5,781 shares of the company’s stock worth $474,000 after acquiring an additional 171 shares during the period.
-Finally, James Investment Research Inc. lifted its stake in Vanguard Short-Term Bond ETF by 6.0% during the third quarter.
-James Investment Research Inc. now owns 3,333 shares of the company’s stock valued at $273,000 after purchasing an additional 188 shares during the last quarter.
+Several other hedge funds have also recently added to or reduced their stakes in the company.
+MD Financial Management Inc. increased its holdings in Vanguard Short-Term Bond ETF by 218.5% in the 3rd quarter.
+MD Financial Management Inc. now owns 414 shares of the company’s stock valued at $34,000 after purchasing an additional 284 shares in the last quarter.
+Marquette Asset Management LLC acquired a new stake in Vanguard Short-Term Bond ETF in the 3rd quarter valued at $75,000.
+SOA Wealth Advisors LLC. increased its holdings in Vanguard Short-Term Bond ETF by 252.5% in the 3rd quarter.
+SOA Wealth Advisors LLC. now owns 1,269 shares of the company’s stock valued at $103,000 after purchasing an additional 909 shares in the last quarter.
+Asset Dedication LLC increased its holdings in Vanguard Short-Term Bond ETF by 128.6% in the 3rd quarter.
+Asset Dedication LLC now owns 1,278 shares of the company’s stock valued at $104,000 after purchasing an additional 719 shares in the last quarter.
+Finally, Cribstone Capital Management LLC increased its holdings in Vanguard Short-Term Bond ETF by 144.3% in the 3rd quarter.
+Cribstone Capital Management LLC now owns 1,390 shares of the company’s stock valued at $114,000 after purchasing an additional 821 shares in the last quarter.

 Vanguard Short-Term Bond ETF (the Fund) seeks to track the performance of a market-weighted bond index with a short-term, dollar-weighted average maturity.
 The Fund employs a passive management or indexing strategy designed to track the performance of the Barclays Capital U.S. 1-5 Year Government/Credit Bond Index (the Index).